Hawaii Diminished Value Claims

 Below are answers to common questions about Hawaii diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Hawaii allow diminished value claims?
+Does Hawaii recognize diminished value claims?

-Yes.
-Hawaii permits third party diminished value claims when another driver is responsible for the accident.
+Yes — Hawaii permits third-party diminished value claims when another driver is responsible for the accident.

 Hawaii generally allows two years for property damage claims.

-Yes, but insurers typically require clear documentation demonstrating measurable market loss before issuing compensation.
+Rarely — insurers typically require clear proof of measurable market loss before issuing compensation.

 Still have a question?